How you can help.

 About the 16 by 16™ Series

 The 16 by 16™ series is designed to help families and others learn the critical social communication skills that children should reach by 16 months in order to launch language learning, literacy, and much more by 24 months.
 To present the 16 by 16 series, we are developing a collection of online lookbooks to illustrate with photographs each of the critical skills.
 Our first lookbook, 16 Gestures by 16 Months, was released in 2015.
-We will release four additional lookbooks in 2016:
+We will release four additional lookbooks as they become available:

 Language Learning: 16 Gestures by 16 Months